 My parents served in the Royal Australian Air Force during the Second World War.
 (You can click on any of the photos for a closer look.
 As well as the individual photos of my parents, the top picture shows my dad on the far right with his father and two of his brothers.)

-I’ve watched television coverage of many ANZAC ceremonies over many years.
+I’ve watched television coverage of many ANZAC ceremonies over many years and for a couple of years, I volunteered at the march in Perth.
 After all these years the support for these commemorations continues to grow as the stories of heroism are remembered.
 As I look at the faces of those who served our country I see the pain as they remember their service during the dawn services as well as the joy of being remembered as they travel the route of the marches along city streets.

 When they see the faces in the crowds and hear the cheering as they pass, they know that this country is grateful for their sacrifice and the sacrifice of those who didn’t make it home.